Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 A Decade of Investment in Detroit’s Revitalization: An Oral History of Our Journey – Capital Impact Partners in Detroit

 A decade ago, Detroit was on the verge of a landmark municipal bankruptcy.
 Emergency response times were among the slowest in the nation.
 Blight abounded in nearly every neighborhood.
-In the prior decade, Detroit had lost one-quarter of its population—more than 244,000 residents.
+In the prior decade, Detroit had lost one-quarter of its population — more than 244,000 residents.

 National media coverage was bleak — headlines like “The death of a great American city: why does anyone still live in Detroit?” lamented the state of the city.
 The New York Times produced an interactive visual feature titled “Anatomy of Detroit’s Decline.”

+Amid the chaos, seeds of a resurgence were beginning to sprout in the city, and Capital Impact Partners entered the market in 2011.
 2021 marks the 10th anniversary of Capital Impact creating a place-based presence in the city.
 It was a seminal moment in our organization’s history, resulting in key shifts to our strategy and how we thought about investing in communities.
-During our time working with Detroit residents, we learned that community transformation takes a holistic, integrated approach, a place-based strategy that allows investors to go deep in place to address systemic and pervasive disinvestment.
+During our time working with Detroit residents, we learned that community transformation takes a holistic, integrated approach, a place-based strategy that allows investors to go deep in order to build communities.

-In the last 10 years, we have worked to support Detroit’s revitalization: we have used our lending expertise to build density on main corridors and increase inclusive growth, and have targeted programs to build the capacity of community members to build neighborhood assets and opportunities for wealth building for long-term Detroit residents.
+In the last 10 years, we have worked to support Detroit’s revitalization: we have used our lending expertise to build density on main corridors and increase growth, and have targeted programs to build the capacity of community members to build neighborhood assets and opportunities for wealth building for long-term Detroit residents.

 We followed up with some of the people who made our 10 years of investment in Detroit possible.
 What follows is an oral history of Capital Impact Partners’ journey in Detroit, in the words of our staff and partners.